ccg-v/cpp_modules/cpp_07/ex01/README.md

 </details>

 <details>
-<summary><h3> Using a more generalized template for the callable parameter </h3></summary>
+<summary><h3> Using a more generalized template for the callable parameter (third iter's parameter) </h3></summary>

-Using a more generalized template for the callable parameter can offer even more flexibility and simplify the code.
+Using a more generalized template for the callable parameter[^1] can offer even more flexibility and simplify the code.

 ### The Problem with the Fixed Function Pointer Signature